nvim-neorg/neorg/README.md

 Not using packer?
 Make sure that Neorg's `setup()` gets called after `nvim-treesitter`'s setup.

+If you're on Mac and have compilation errors when doing `:TSInstall`, check out this [fix](https://github.com/nvim-neorg/neorg/issues/74#issuecomment-906627223).
 It's a bit hacky - it will unfortunately stay this way until we get first-class support in the `nvim-treesitter` repository.
 Sorry!